 If you’re a client of a run-of-the-mill B2B PR agency it’d be easy to end up with the impression that good media relations is a skill of a bygone age.
 “Oh no we don’t call the journalists, they’re busy people, it’s email or nothing.
-But don’t despair, we use JustAnotherNewswire.com – those guys will distribute our carefully crafted news releases to thousands of journalists – it’ll definitely get picked up somewhere.”
+But don’t despair, we use JustAnotherNewswire.com – those guys will distribute our carefully crafted news release to thousands of journalists – it’ll definitely get picked up somewhere.”

 “Oh no we don’t call the journalists, they’re busy people, it’s email or nothing.”